-- It should show the potential of generating sufficient income to provide for the visa holder for the next five years of their entering the US.
+- It should show the potential of generating sufficient income to provide for you for the next five years of you staying in the US.

-- As an employee, you need to demonstrate your managerial expertise.
+- The employee needs to demonstrate their managerial expertise.

-- As an employee, you should have specialised knowledge of the business, which may be difficult to find in the US.
+- The employee should have specialised knowledge of the business, which may be difficult to find in the US.

 - The business should demonstrate that the employee is necessary for running the business.

 Not sure where to begin?
 Let experts at Nysa Global help you.